February 24, 2026

 Be as Detailed as Possible in Your Agreement

-When starting your divorce agreement, it’s important to include as much relevant information as possible.
+When starting your divorce agreement in Midlothian, it’s important to include as much relevant information as possible.

 This information helps the court to understand the conditions of your marriage and separation.